 Individually the products are all simple to use, and can be applied to new wood, or applied on top of previous coatings of oil or wax with ease.

 If you have an order piece of wood that you would like to restore using this kit, you can use the below instructions.

 Step 1 – Preparation

 We recommend giving the wood a good clean using the Wood Cleaner to start.
-This can be done in conjunction with the medium sanding pad.
+This can be done in conjunction with the coarse sanding pad.
 This cleaning action will remove old oil, any silicone polishes, waxes, dirt, grease, and grime from the wood.

 Once the surface has been cleaned, leave the wood to dry.
-Then use another medium sanding pad and sand the surface of the wood (we are sanding it dry this time).
+Then use another coarse sanding pad and sand the surface of the wood (we are sanding it dry this time).
 This will further remove any previous oil coatings on the wood’s surface.